 The most common behavioral problem reported by cat owners is that their cat urinates and/or defecates outside of their litter box (Borchelt & Voith, 1996).
 However, there are several steps that you can take that will usually correct your cat's problem litter box behavior.

-The first step is to make sure you have enough litter boxes.
+The first step to get your cat using the litter box properly is to make sure you have enough litter boxes.
 It is recommended that you have one litter box for each cat in your household, plus one extra.
 Cats don't like sharing their litter box with other cats and will sometimes refuse to use a box that someone else has already used.
 This doesn't necessarily mean that cats in multiple cat households will claim one box as their own and use this particular one consistently, but at least if you have multiple litter boxes then if one litter box has been used then the next cat that needs to use the litter can choose to use a different box.

 Make sure you keep the litter clean.
 You should scoop out the litter box at least once a day and completely change the litter about once a week if you are using scoopable litter, and more often than this if you are using clay litter.
 Remember that cats have a much greater sense of smell than humans do and so if you can smell the box then the litter is overdue for a litter change.
 In general, the cleaner the litter box the more likely it is that your cat will use it.